u-boot/u-boot/tools/binman/binman.rst

         };
     };

-Of course we should not expand SPL if it has no devicetree.
-Also if the BSS padding is not needed (because BSS is in RAM as with CONFIG_SPL_SEPARATE_BSS), the 'u-boot-spl-bss-pad' subnode should not be created.
-The use of the expaned entry type is controlled by the UseExpanded() method.
+Of course, we should not expand SPL if it has no devicetree.
+Also, if the BSS padding is not needed (because BSS is in RAM as with CONFIG_SPL_SEPARATE_BSS), the 'u-boot-spl-bss-pad' subnode should not be created.
+The use of the expanded entry type is controlled by the UseExpanded() method.
 In the SPL case it checks the 'spl-dtb' entry arg, which is 'y' or '1' if SPL has a devicetree.